x

 And one last reason is that our Sapling's MS does scale with our own MS, so it buffs our E slightly.

-Defensive options like Mercury's Treads or Plated Steelcaps are taken only in very specific situations (Ton of CC on enemy's side,(multiple) high AA-based dmg threats), and even in those cases you want to consider if the extra defense/tenacity is worth sacrificing your mobility.
+Plated Steelcaps are taken only in very specific situations (Ton of CC on enemy's side,(multiple) high AA-based dmg threats), and even in those cases you want to consider if the extra defense/tenacity is worth sacrificing your mobility.

-My primary choice is Celestial Opposition
+My primary choice is

 The main reason is that the overall damage in the game is very high atm, so we appreciate anything that makes us more durable.
 It has a reasonably low CD compared to other items with similar effects, and it does an excellent job at mitigating front loaded burst.